AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/convert_commandline.rst

 Details about the available options follow:

 :option:`--trace-source` :
   An identifier of the source of the input trace data is provided using this option.
 The input source effects which other options are required.
-  Currently, the only value for this option is ``iSystem-5634``, which is the identification for Nexus data output by the MPC5634M SOC, captured and written by an iSystem probe and software.
+Currently, the only values for this option are ``iSystem-5634`` (see :ref:`GeneratingCoverageInformationFromNexusTraces`) and ``Trace32-Branchflow`` (see :ref:`GeneratingCoverageInformationFromLauterbachTrace32`).
 For the ``iSystem-5634`` source, the ``--hw-trigger-traces`` option is required.

 :option:`--exec` :
   This option provides the filename of a file containing the